 Brian says they like to update the menu from time to time, but they avoid getting rid of favorites like the prime rib.
 But as much as they want to keep all of them on the menu, some are no longer listed.

 “There’s actually a good story about an item that we’ve had forever.
 It’s called the Coconut Snowball and we’ve probably had that recipe since the sixties.
 And its vanilla ice cream, rolled toasted coconut on top of hot fudge with whipped cream with a cherry on top.
-And we wanted to make room for a new dessert that Marybeth wanted to try out, so we took it off the menu.
+And we wanted to make room for a new dessert, so we took it off the menu.
 But when we did that, we trained all the staff to let our old time guests know that we still have the Snowball.
 It’s not on the menu, but if you want the Coconut Snowball, we will make it for you.
 We’ll never really lose that recipe.”